Rockies vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 77 games this year and have walked away with the win 31 times (40.3%) in those games.
+- The Rockies have come away with 31 wins in the 78 contests they have been listed as the underdogs in this season.

-- Colorado has entered 43 games this season as the underdog by +145 or more and is 12-31 in those contests.
+- Colorado has been at least a +220 moneyline underdog six times this season, but was upset in all of those games.

-- The moneyline set for this matchup implies the Rockies have a 40.8% chance of walking away with the win.
+- The moneyline set for this matchup implies the Rockies have a 31.2% chance of coming away with a victory in the contest.

-- Colorado and its opponents have gone over the total this season in 39 of its 88 opportunities.
+- Colorado's games have gone over the total in 39 of its 89 chances.

 - The Rockies have an against the spread mark of 9-8-0 in 17 games with a line this season.